codr7/hostr/README.md

 ## concepts
-List in order of decreasing importance and increasing detail.<br>
+Listed in order of decreasing importance and increasing detail.<br>
 Each concept is a separate table in the database.

 ### users